scottksmith95/cardi/README.md

 {
   title: 'Build software better, together',
   description: 'GitHub is the best place to build software together.
 Over 4 million people use GitHub to share code.',
+  openGraphDescription: 'GitHub is the best place to build software together.
+Over 4 million people use GitHub to share code.',
+  twitterDescription: 'GitHub is the best place to build software together.
+Over 4 million people use GitHub to share code.',
   keywords: [
     'coders',
     'developers'